jamescurran/jamescurran.github.io/_posts/2010-06-07-lambda-expressions-as-properties.md

  * And we have those special features as part of the Supplier object.

 But, wait.
 You're probably saying that those properties we've defined on Order are rather specific to one particular trait.
-Would it be nice to be able to have one general algorithm which is customizable   That can be done too, by just extending the general principle, which involves using a method instead of a property, but the basic idea is still the same:  instead of returning a value, we return a function:
+Would it be nice to be able to have one general algorithm which is customizable?
+That can be done too, by just extending the general principle, which involves using a method instead of a property, but the basic idea is still the same:  instead of returning a value, we return a function:

 	  public static Action< OrderItem > ShippingByWeight(int pounds, decimal cost) {